Cardiology expert at Texas Tech Physicians of El Paso is available to speak on cardiac arrest among athletes such as Damar Hamlin

 Are there screening exams that might help to identify young athletes at risk for cardiac arrest?

-Dr. Manu Rajachandran, chair of cardiology at Texas Tech Physicians of El Paso, is available for media interviews.
+Dr. Manu Rajachandran, chief of the division of cardiology at Texas Tech Physicians of El Paso, is available for media interviews.